Carbidopa/ entacapone/ levodopa

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of heart problems (eg, irregular heartbeat) or a heart attack, blood pressure problems, endocrine problems, fainting, lung problems (eg, asthma), kidney or liver problems, neuroleptic malignant syndrome (NMS), a severe muscle problem called rhabdomyolysis, glaucoma or increased pressure in the eye, or mood or mental problems (eg, depression)
+- if you have a history of heart problems (eg, irregular heartbeat) or a heart attack, blood pressure problems, endocrine problems, fainting, lung problems (eg, asthma), kidney or liver problems, neuroleptic malignant syndrome (NMS), a severe muscle problem called rhabdomyolysis, glaucoma or increased pressure in the eye, sleep problems, or mood or mental problems (eg, depression)

 - if you have stomach or intestinal problems (eg, ulcers), or biliary or gallbladder problems